ckfinder/ckfinder-docs-samples/README.md

 This plugin illustrates how to:

  * [Localize a plugin](http://docs.cksource.com/ckfinder3/#!/guide/dev_localization) by providing language files.
  * Render custom HTML content inside the application by providing a custom region and showing a custom view in this region.

+### ImageInfo

+Sample plugin which adds a "Image Info" button that opens a dialog with basic information about an image.

+This plugin illustrates how to:

+ * Add a button to the toolbar when an image file is selected.
+ * Send a command to the server connector.

 ### SettingsDemo